 Access to lakes varies from direct highway access or maintained gravel roads to secondary dirt roads to four-wheel drive and hike-in locations.
-An excellent resource for access directions, maps and lake specific information are the backroadmaps.com series of adventure topographic maps and lakes and rivers guide books.
+An excellent resource for access directions, maps and lake specific information are the backroadmaps.com series of adventure topographic maps and lakes and rivers guidebooks.

 When to go fishing?

 There are both open water and ice fishing opportunities on many of the lakes around Kamloops.
-The spring and fall months offer the most consistent open water fishing however, with so many lakes to choose from, good fishing is also available during the warm summer months.
+The spring and fall months offer the most consistent open water fishing, however, with so many lakes to choose from, good fishing is also available during the warm summer months.
 Early winter provides the most exciting ice fishing action as the Rainbow Trout, Brook Trout and Kokanee are still actively feeding.

 What are the fish eating?

-Kamloops lakes are rich in aquatic life, which is why the trout, char and kokanee are such well-conditioned fish.
+Kamloops lakes are rich in aquatic life, which is why the trout, char, and kokanee are such well-conditioned fish.
 Rainbow Trout and Brook Trout in our small lakes feed heavily on freshwater shrimp or scuds, midges or chironomids, leeches, mayflies, dragonflies, damselflies, water boatman and backswimmers.
-The most intense insect emergences occur from mid-spring to mid-summer and that’s when the ardent fly fishers flock to the area.
+The most intense insect emergencies occur from mid-spring to mid-summer and that’s when the ardent fly fishers flock to the area.
 Kokanee fishing is excellent during the summer months as they feed mainly on zooplankton in the deeper areas of the lake.